 The number of deaths with COVID-19 confirmed on the death certificate up until October 1st 2021 was 3,020.
 The highest number of registered deaths from COVID-19 in a week was in the week ending the 17th April when 273 deaths were recorded (Figure 12).
 There is a slight lag between the reported deaths occurring 28 days after a positive COVID-19 test and the ONS data, which shows the number of deaths with COVID-19 mentioned on the death certificate.
-There are slightly more deaths (9.5%) recorded as having COVID-19 mentioned on the death certificate than those that occurred within 28 days of a positive COVID-19 test.
+There are slightly more deaths (9.5%) recorded as having COVID-19 test.

 Figure 12.
-7-day average daily deaths in Birmingham from COVID-1912
+7-day average daily deaths in Birmingham from COVID-19